Hippopotamus lemerlei: Description

-Hippopotamus lemerlei bones have been mostly discovered in the rivers and lakes (riparian environments) of western Madagascar, suggesting a habitat very similar to that of the modern hippo of modern Africa.
+Hippopotamus lemerlei bones have been mostly discovered in the rivers and lakes (riparian environments) of western Madagascar, suggesting a habitat very similar to that of the modern hippopotamus of modern Africa.
 H. lemerlei also shared the high-placed eyes that make it easier to see while submerged.

 Although a clear relative to the common hippopotamus, H. lemerlei was much smaller, roughly the size of the modern pygmy hippopotamus (Choeropsis liberiensis).
 The largest specimens were 6.5 ft long and 2.5 ft tall.

 Bones of H. lemerlei have been dated to about 1,000 years ago (980±200 radiocarbon years before present.